tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 It would be unreasonable to make all those checks.
 In fact, if you're using anything other than `.===` and `#is_a?`, you're doing it wrong.
 However, I was interested in creating a class that is indistinguishable from another class.
-In other words, a perfect mock.
+In other words, the perfect mock.

 ## Creating the Perfect Mock